iamsayan/ultimate-facebook-comments/readme.txt

 #### What does this plugin do?

-This plugin hooks info WordPress native comment area or after content area and shows the facebook comments box using lazyload.
+This plugin hooks into WordPress native comment area or after content area and shows the facebook comments box using lazyload.

 * 100% GDPR Compliant.
 * Allows you to display facebook comment box in your posts and pages individually.